What did Arius teach that caused the Arian Controversy?

 Immutable

-Nicene Creed anathematizes those who say, “The Son of God is … subject to alteration or change.”
-Since these anathemas are specifically designed to oppose Arius’ theology, that seems to confirm that Arius described the Son as mutable.
+The Nicene Creed similarly anathematizes those who say, “The Son of God is … subject to alteration or change.”

 Knowledge of God

-The Bible says several times that God is invisible.
-For example, Colossians 1:15 says that the Son is the (visible) “image of the invisible God” (cf. John 1:18; 1 Tim 6:16).
+The Bible says several times that God is invisible. (e.g., Col 1:15; John 1:18; 1 Tim 6:16).
 Ancient writers understood this also to mean that nobody understands God fully.
-So, the question arose, Is the Son able to “see” and “understand” the Father fully?
+So, the question arose, is the Son able to “see” and “understand” the Father fully?

-But Arius also said that the Son knows everything about the Father that a created being is able to know:
+But Arius also said that the Son knows everything about the Father that a created being can know.

 Knowledge of Himself